 If you love a good soak a walk-in bath has a door built in so you can simply walk in and out without the fear of slipping.

-If space is a concern, a walk-in shower is a great option.
-Plus there are no awkward steps to negotiate which is also also a great option for wheelchair users.
+Alternatively, if space is a concern, a walk-in shower is a great option.
+Plus, there are no awkward steps to negotiate which is also also a great option for wheelchair users.

 Create Your Dream Accessible Bathroom Today

-Making these small quick fixes to your bathroom can help you to continue using your bathroom safely for years to come.
-If you’d like to some more information about how a walk-in bath or walk-in shower could make your bathroom more accessible, get in touch today and one of our friendly staff will be happy to help.
+Make these small quick fixes to your bathroom and you can use your bathroom safely for years to come.
+If you would like some more information about how a walk-in bath or walk-in shower could make your bathroom more accessible get in touch today and one of our friendly staff will be happy to help.